YonatanKof/wwape-next/content/post/target-audience.md

 - ***A Stronger Brand:***

-    Setting a *Target Audience* is a great starting point to make things clearer and demystify conceptions about your brand.
-The Target Audience will provide a basis for you to set the *user persona* document, which is a higher level of specification.
+    Setting a *target audience* is a great starting point to make things clearer and demystify conceptions about your brand.
+The *target audience* will provide a basis for you to set the *user persona* document, which is a higher level of specification.

 ## What is Target Audience?

 A *target audience* is a focused group of people – an ideal group of go-to customers – that a brand identifies as **most likely to be interested in their products or services** and aims to reach directly with their advertising efforts.

-A *target audience* shares similar attributes – such as interests, context, or needs – and it addresses goals, jobs to be done, or unmet needs.
+*Target audiences* shares similar attributes – such as interests, context, or needs – and it addresses goals, jobs to be done, or unmet needs.

-This group shares certain characteristics, such as:
+This group shares certain characteristics, to name a few:

 - ***Demographics:***

-    Age, gender, income, location, education, family status, etc.
+    Age, gender, income, location, education, or family status

 - ***Psychographics:***

-    Values, interests, hobbies, lifestyle, personality traits, etc.
+    Values, interests, hobbies, lifestyle, or personality traits

 - ***Behavioral factors:***

-    Purchasing habits, media consumption, online activity, etc.
+    Purchasing habits, media consumption, or online activity

-> A Target Audience is a group of people who share similar attributes or needs and can relate to, consume, or take part in an idea, service, or product.
+- ***Professional factors:***

+    Role, position, industry, job responsibilities, or purchase decisions

+- ***Technographic factors:***

+    Preferred devices, software usage, tech-savviness, or adoption

+- ***Cultural factors:***

+    Language, ethnicity, cultural values, traditions, or social norms

 ### Groups in Target Audience

-It’s important to recognize that there is more than one target audience.
+It’s important to recognize that there is more than one *target audience*.
 Usually, ideas or products don’t address only one group of people.

 The audience is comprised of many people sharing similar attributes or needs, which can be wide or narrow.